NewPath-Consulting/Wild-Apricot-Press/README.md

 [NEW IMAGE]

-The WordPress administrators can now manage access to pages and posts based on Wild Apricot membership level and membership group.

-Below, you can specify which menu(s) you would like to add this button to by selecting the checkboxes.
-A login/logout button will appear on thesemenu(s) on your WordPress site, which will allow the user to login/logout to their Wild Apricot account on the WordPress site.
+Below, ou can specify which menu(s) you would like to add the login/logout button to be added to by selecting the checkboxes.
+Once saved, a login/logout button will appear on these menu(s) automatically on your WordPress site.

 [Insert screenshot here]

+The WordPress administrators can now manage access to pages and posts based on Wild Apricot membership levels and membership groups.

 ***